blefo/FSRLearning/README.md

 ## Methods

-- Compare the performance of the FSRLearning library with RFECV from Sickit-Learn:
+- Compare the performance of the FSRLearning library with RFECV from Scikit-Learn:

 ```python
 fsrl_obj.compare_with_benchmark(X, y, results, RandomForestClassifier(n_jobs = -1))